 GOING BEYOND THE US BORDERS | BUSINESS LAWYER MIAMI

-Using the most effective combination of national laws and treaties, Sanchelima & Associates, P.A. can evaluate and propose the most effective coverage to its clients.
+Using the most effective combination of national and international law treaties, Sanchelima & Associates, P.A. can evaluate and propose the most effective coverage to its clients.
 This evaluation takes into consideration several factors, including the technology and business objectives involved, as well as the level of enforceability applied in each country or region.

 The firm has developed special expertise in protecting its clients intellectual property rights in Cuba where government regulations make this task a highly specialized undertaking.
 This is especially true for the maintenance and enforcement of registrations with ever changing political conditions displayed by the U.S. and Cuban governments.
 Keeping track of IP laws in both countries needs to be supplemented with constant monitoring of OFAC (Office of Foreign Assets Control) and Commerce Department regulations.